-MICHAEL LISAK serves as Counsel in the Chicago office.
-Prior to joining Sidley in 2008, he was a partner and trial attorney at a law firm in Baltimore.
-Michael has substantial national experience in toxic and mass torts as well as in pharmaceutical and medical device litigation, including trials.
-Michael’s toxic tort cases have included ethylene oxide, asbestos, and lead paint, while his pharmaceutical experience has spanned varied medications.
+MICHAEL LISAK has substantial national experience in toxic and mass torts as well as in pharmaceutical and medical device product liability litigation, including trials.
+Michael’s toxic tort cases have included ethylene oxide, PFAS, asbestos, and lead paint, while his pharmaceutical experience has spanned many varied prescription medications and medical devices.
 His practice has included serving as both national and regional counsel in many federal and state mass tort litigations, including multidistrict cases and class actions, as well as individualized lawsuits.
 He has also been involved in defending “whistle-blower” allegations concerning pharmaceutical sales and marketing practices.
-Michael is a co-founder of Sidley’s Nanotechnology group.
+Michael is a co-founder of Sidley’s Nanotechnology Group.

 Michael graduated with Departmental Honors from The Johns Hopkins University in 1991, and with Honors from The Chicago-Kent College of Law in 1995 where he completed a Certificate in the Environmental and Energy Law Program.
 He is a Member of the Illinois, Maryland (inactive) and District of Columbia (inactive) state and federal bars as well as the Defense Research Institute.
 Michael co-authored three papers concerning nanotechnology.